Laller94/Dilan-s-fictional-business/README.md

 Conversion rate: The conversion rate is low to medium, but those customers who subscribe to Dilans' newsletter are more likely to buy his products.

-Monthly and Daily User Trends: From the three months data, the visitors of Dilans' blog is in an increasing tendeny.
+Monthly and Daily User Trends: From the three months data, the visitors of Dilans' blog is in an increasing tendency.